 However, cloud-based DR may not be available after large-scale disasters since the DR site may not have enough room to run every user’s applications.
 Also, since cloud DR increases bandwidth needs, the addition of complex systems could degrade the entire network’s performance.

 Perhaps the biggest disadvantage of the cloud DR is that you have little control over the process; thus, you must trust your service provider to implement the DRP in the event of an incident while meeting the defined recovery point and recovery time objectives.

 Costs vary widely among vendors and can add up quickly if the vendor charges based on storage consumption or network bandwidth.
 Therefore, before selecting a provider, you need to conduct a thorough internal assessment to determine your DR needs.

-Some questions to ask potential provider include:
+Some questions to ask potential providers include:

 A DR site allows you to recover and restore your technology infrastructure and operations when your primary data center is unavailable.
 These sites can be internal or external.

 As an organization, you are responsible for setting up and maintaining an internal DR site.
 These sites are necessary for companies with aggressive RTOs and large information requirements.
-Some considerations to make when building your internal recovery site are hardware configuration, power maintenance, support equipment, layout design, heating and cooling, location, and staff.
+Some considerations to make when building your internal recovery site are hardware configuration, power maintenance, support equipment, layout design, heating and cooling, location and staff.

 Though much more expensive compared to an external site, an internal DR site allows you to control all aspects of the DR process.